About The Spark

 Students have opportunities to showcase and share ideas, scholarship and projects in the Spark.
 These opportunities are made possible through the Hill Climb Display, Event Space, large trophy case on the first floor and through posters created in the Media Development Lab.
 Faculty and instructors can coordinate these opportunities for their students with the Creative Corridor.

-The Palouse Vista Lounge is a student lounge on the second floor of the Spark.
+The 1890 Lounge is a student lounge on the second floor of the Spark.
 The space includes lounge furniture, collaboration furniture and technology as well as an assortment of moveable tables and chairs.
-Three faculty Hoteling Offices are immediately adjacent to the Palouse Vista Lounge, making it an excellent location for students to hang out, meet with faculty and socialize.
+Three Faculty Hoteling Offices are immediately adjacent to the 1890 Lounge, making it an excellent location for students to hang out, meet with faculty and socialize.

-The Digital Fireside Lounge is a student lounge on the third floor of the Spark.
+The Skyview Lounge is a student lounge on the third floor of the Spark.
 The space includes lounge furniture, collaboration furniture and technology as well as an assortment of moveable tables and chairs.
-Collaboration Rooms and Faculty Offices are immediately adjacent to the Fireside Lounge, making it an excellent location for students to hang out, work on projects, meet with faculty and socialize.
-Just off the lounge is the roof deck, open as weather permits.
+Collaboration Rooms and Faculty Offices are immediately adjacent to the Skyview Lounge, making it an excellent location for students to hang out, work on projects, meet with faculty and socialize.
+Just off the lounge is the Skyview Terrace, open as weather permits.